 Get ready for a sexy, sweaty new era

-French pop icon Christine and The Queens finally made her long-awaited return this week with ‘Girlfriend’.
+French pop icon Christine and The Queens finally made her long-awaited return earlier this year with ‘Girlfriend’.
 A slinking hunk of ’80s-nodding funk, it’s a fiery first taste of things to come on her long-awaited second album, and a complete swerve in direction.
-By the looks of things, LP2 may not be far off, and following the release of her comeback single Héloïse Letissier has given a far clearer picture of what to expect from her new Chris persona going forward.
+LP2 isn’t far off, and following the release of her comeback single Héloïse Letissier has given a far clearer picture of what to expect from her new Chris persona going forward.

 A gender-bending figure who blends macho seduction with powerful femininity, Chris is introduced in the first few seconds of ‘Girlfriend’ with husky tones, and her second album as a whole will apparently continue in a similarly bold direction.
 Here’s everything we know so far.